Royal Gloucestershire Hussars: Operation Crusader

 In Operation Crusader, the 7th Armoured Division was tasked with locating and destroying the Axis armour, and the 2nd Royal Gloucestershire Hussars was the lead element of the 22nd Armoured Brigade's advance.
 On 19 November, the brigade encountered the Italian Ariete Division, and in the ensuing action at Bir el Gubi it lost 40 tanks.
 Of the brigade's three regiments, the 2nd Royal Gloucestershire Hussars fared the worst.
 The regiment overran some Italian anti-tank positions, but without infantry support it could not take their surrender.
 The Italians subsequently returned to their guns and caught the regiment's tanks in a crossfire.
 The Crusader's armour could be defeated at ranges of 1500 yd while its gun was ineffective at ranges greater than 800 yd, and at one stage the regiment was outnumbered five or six to one.
 The day's fighting cost the regiment 30 tanks and some 50 casualties.
 Among the wounded was the regiment's commanding officer, Lieutenant-Colonel Charles Birley, who, after suffering a broken arm when his tank was disabled, sat exposed on another and directed the regiment until it withdrew at the end of the day, for which action he was awarded the DSO.

 The regiment, down to a single composite squadron of 19 tanks, was in action again on 22 and 23 November at Sidi Rezegh.
 The 7th Armoured Division was badly mauled by the German 15th and 21st Panzer Divisions before the German armour broke contact and pushed on towards the Egyptian border.
 In the respite, the regiment, which at one stage had been reduced to just four Crusaders, was reinforced with five M3 Stuarts – named Honey by the British – five Crusaders, and a squadron of Cruiser Mk IVs from the 2nd Royal Tank Regiment.
 The regiment fought next in the Sidi Rezegh area on 27 and 28 November, finding itself once again outgunned by enemy armour returning from its raid on the Egyptian border.
-After the battle, the regiment was withdrawn and re-equipped with 52 Honies which had already seen battle with the 8th King's Royal Irish Hussars.
+After the battle, the regiment was withdrawn and re-equipped with 52 Honeys which had already seen battle with the 8th King's Royal Irish Hussars.
 As well as materiel losses, the fighting to date had cost the regiment 16 officers and 70 other ranks.
 Major W. A. B. Trevor, who had assumed command of the regiment after Birley was wounded, was awarded the DSO for his handling of the regiment.